scalableminds/webknossos/docs/datasets.md

 1. From the *Datasets* tab in the user dashboard, click the *Add Dataset* button.
 2. Select the *Add Remote Dataset* tab
 3. For each layer, provide some metadata information:
     - a URL or domain/collection identifier to locate the dataset on the remote service (supported protocols are HTTPS, Amazon S3 and Google Cloud Storage).
+In case the URL or domain/collection identifier do not directly point to a dataset, WEBKNOSSOS will try to locate any dataset in subfolders / sub-collection identifiers.
     - authentication credentials for accessing the resources on the remote service (optional)
 4. Click the *Add Layer* button
 5. WEBKNOSSOS will automatically try to infer as many dataset properties (voxel size, bounding box, etc.) as possible and preview a [WEBKNOSSOS `datasource` configuration](./data_formats.md#dataset-metadata-specification) for your to review.